playfulprogramming/playfulprogramming/packages/mdast-comment-components/README.md

 The Remark attacher registers `micromarkExtensions`, `fromMarkdownExtensions`, and `toMarkdownExtensions`.
 It does not return a tree transformer.
-The public entry point also exports the individual extensions:
+The public entry point also exports:

 - `commentComponents()` for micromark syntax recognition.
 - `commentComponentsFromMarkdown()` for `mdast-util-from-markdown` compilation.
 - `commentComponentsToMarkdown()` for `mdast-util-to-markdown` serialization.
+- `remarkComponentDiagnostics` for optional VFile reporting during `run()`.
 - `CommentComponent` and `CommentComponentDiagnostic` TypeScript types.
+- `RemarkComponentDiagnosticsOptions` for reporting policy and callbacks.

 Each extension and the types also have corresponding subpath exports:
-`/micromark-extension`, `/from-markdown`, `/to-markdown`, `/remark-components`, and `/types`.
+`/micromark-extension`, `/from-markdown`, `/to-markdown`, `/remark-components`, `/remark-component-diagnostics`, and `/types`.
 Exports point to ESM TypeScript source.
 Consumers need a TypeScript-aware runtime or bundler; this initial workspace package does not ship compiled JavaScript and is not published to npm.

 ## Syntax and tree